 Out of high school more than three years (ACT/SAT not required)

-- The program is one semester only.
-Students who are successful in all of their courses, earning a "C" or higher in each course will be moved to full admissions status the following semester.
+- Students who are successful in English, math and College Success, earning a "C" or higher in each course, will be moved to full admissions status.

-- If a student does not earn a "C" in each course they must enroll elsewhere and transfer back to AUM when eligible.
+- If a student does not earn a "C" in each course during Bridge, they must enroll elsewhere and earn 24 credit hours from an accredited institution to re-apply to AUM.
+The courses completed elsewhere must include one college-level English course and one college-level math course.

 Full-Time or Part-Time?

-- All students who are eligible for the Summer Bridge Program are considered Part-Time and are required to take the following classes: EDUC 1220, Math or English
+- All students who are eligible for the Summer Bridge Program are enrolled in two courses to include UNIV 1004 and Math.

-- Students who are eligible for the Fall or Spring Bridge Program have the option of being a Full-Time Student: EDUC 1220, English and Math or a Part-Time Student: EDUC 1220, English or Math.
+- Students who are eligible for the Fall or Spring Bridge Program have the option of being a Full-Time Student: UNIV 1004, English and Math or a Part-Time Student: UNIV 1004, English or Math.

-- Once you've been accepted to the Bridge Program return a signed copy of your Bridge Contract to secure your place in the program (five weeks prior to classes starting)
+- Once you've been accepted into the Bridge Program, you will receive a Bridge Contract with your acceptance letter.
+Please return a signed copy of your contract to Sissy Speirs to secure your place in the program.

-- Here is a list of Frequently Asked Questions regarding the Bridge Program.
+- Preview our Frequently Asked Questions regarding the Bridge Program.